edwin-jones/edwin-jones.github.io/_posts/2018-09-18-how-I-stopped-worrying-and-learned-to-love-emulation.md

 * An 8 bit delay timer register
 * An 8 bit sound timer register (when above zero, a beep is made)

 This part is pretty simple and was easy to set up.
 The next step was figuring out how to parse the raw binary from a rom file and turn that into instructions for the CPU.
 The CHIP-8 has a strange opcode definition in that each opcode is a 16 bit/2 byte value that contains the instruction and the data for that instruction.
-This would be simple enough were it not for the fact that apart from the first four bits, each following [nibble](https://en.wikipedia.org/wiki/Nibble) can be an identifier for the instruction or data - depending on the instruction in question.
+This would be simple enough were it not for the fact that apart from the first four bits, each following [nibble](https://en.wikipedia.org/wiki/Nibble) can be part of an instruction *or* data - depending on the instruction in question.
 For instance, the opcode **0x00E0** means *clear the screen* but opcode **0x1234** means *jump to address 0x234.*

 I had to write a parsing system that would map each opcode to a corresponding logical operation.
 The first part of the problem was how to turn a set of bytes into separate values so that if an opcode contained data, I could get at that data.
 I could have used binary operators every time but it seemed cleaner to make a class that took in the byte value and exposed the associated nibbles as attributes, like so:

 <br>
  ```python